sarajuhosova/pbt-playground/README.md

 # Property-Based Testing Playground

-This repository is a playground for property-based testing in Kotlin using the [Kotest](https://kotest.io/) framework.
+This repository is a playground for property-based testing.
-The intention of this repository is to get to know a PBT framework
+The exercises are meant to help you get to know a PBT framework
     and can be repeated with any language / framework combination.

 ## Exercise 1: `min` and `max`